Bandon Senior High School: History

 Bandon School District #54 was established in 1886.
 The first Bandon High School was originally built in 1888, on a bluff overlooking the Coquille River known as Coast Guard Hill.
 The school was located there until 1908 when a newer building was built, which is now Ocean Crest Elementary.
 From 1922 to 1950, Bandon High School was located on the east side of town, near what is currently the Bandon High School baseball field.
 In 1950 a new building was built near the current Harbor Lights Middle school gym.
 An arsonist burned that building to the ground on January 1, 1974.
 For the next few months, classes were held in various buildings in Bandon until the current Bandon High School building was completed in the fall of 1975.

 Academics

 In 2008, 84% of the school's seniors received a high school diploma.
 Of 58 students, 49 graduated, two dropped out, one received a modified diploma, and six were still in high school the following year.

-The class of 2011 was awarded "Most Spirited Class" of Bandon High School by the previous principal, Gaye Knapp.

 In 2024, Bandon was awarded the OSAA Cup for overall excellence in athletics, academics, activities and sportsmanship for the first time in school history.
 Bandon finished with 2,495 points, ranking above Class 2A ranks.